Purchase a Property in Slovenia - Legal Counselling

 Some of the most important documents are the following: a notarized copy of the passport, a statement of the purpose of purchasing the respective property and a document that contains details of the property, issued by the Surveying and Mapping Authority In addition, an administrative fee is charged.

-Hiring a real estate agent in Slovenia, a mandatory procedure
+Hiring a real estate agent in Slovenia, a recommended procedure

-Once a real estate agent has been hired, the agent will be in charge of contacting the seller and present the buyer’s offer.
-At the moment when the offer is accepted by the buyer, the next step is to draft the sale-purchase contract. it is important to know that there is a 10 percentage deposit that needs to be created upon signing.
+At the moment when the offer is accepted by the buyer, the next step is to draft the sale-purchase contract. it is important to know that there is a 10% deposit that needs to be created upon signing.

 Title search in Slovenia

-The final step is made by the Slovenian real estate agent
+The participation of the real estate agent in Slovenia

-What does a property contract contains in Slovenia?
+What does a property contract contain in Slovenia?